GeoDNS

 Cloudflare Load Balancing, AWS Route 53 traffic policies, NS1, Akamai, and most modern CDNs implement some form of GeoDNS.
 If you've set up "geo-routing" or "latency-based routing" in any of those, that's GeoDNS.

-Run a lookup through WhereIsDNS for an A record.
-If the resolvers in different regions return different IPs that all belong to your service, GeoDNS is working as intended.
-If they all return the same IP, either GeoDNS is misconfigured, the resolver isn't sending the client subnet, or only one location is healthy.
+Run a lookup through WhereIsDNS for an A record on a GeoDNS-routed hostname.
+The 14 resolvers are deliberately spread across regions (US, EU, Russia, China).
+If they return different IPs that all belong to your service, GeoDNS is working as intended.
+If they all return the same IP, either GeoDNS is misconfigured, the resolvers aren't sending Client Subnet, or only one POP is healthy.